cfw-guide/ios.cfw.guide/docs/en_US/updating/futurerestore.md

   - CoocooFroggy
 ---
 ## Notes
 If you are on iOS 15.2 or newer on an A11- device, you should follow [this](https://gist.github.com/nyuszika7h/aac55c97f7925cddcf5ec3167f85dfe8) guide instead.
-Note that if you are on iOS 15.5 or newer (betas included) and are on an A12+ device, you will not be able to downgrade, as there is currently no jailbreak or exploits which can be used to set nonce on A12+ devices running iOS 15.5 or newer.
+Note that if you are on iOS 15.6 or newer (betas included) and are on an A12+ device, you will not be able to downgrade/upgrade with FutureRestore as there is currently no jailbreak or exploits which can be used to set nonce on A12+ devices running iOS 15.5 final or newer.

 ## Requirements

 - Blobs saved for the version you want to restore to
   - These blobs must be for **your** device only; you cannot use other people's blobs
-- A jailbroken device **or** an A10-A11 device on 15.0-15.1.1 **or** an A12+ device on 15.0-15.4.1
+- A jailbroken device **or** an A10-A11 device on 15.0-15.1.1 **or** an A12+ device on 15.0-15.5b4

 ::: danger